qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Input vector layer to downgrade the geometry type.

 ``Drop M Values`` [boolean]
-  Removes the M values from the features geometry.
+  Removes the M values from the geometries.

   Default: *False*

 ``Drop Z Values`` [boolean]
-  Removes the Z values from the features geometry.
+  Removes the Z values from the geometries.

   Default: *False*